Skip to main content

 Should I notify Cornell if my visa processing is delayed?

-If your visa processing is delayed by more than one month, notify the Office of Global Learning and your department, as it will impact your ability to enroll.
+If your visa processing is delayed by more than one month, notify International Services and your department, as it will impact your ability to enroll.

 What if the U.S. government requires a security clearance because of my citizenship?